Mixed Media Mosaic – Tips and Tricks

 If you’re going to combine a painting or drawing with your mosaic, as I did with mine, make sure to apply tile and grout sealer first before adding your artwork.
 It’s especially important to apply the sealer to those areas where the mosaic meets the painting since it stops the fine grout dust from contaminating the paint.

-I mentioned earlier that grouting is a messy business so the area where you’ll be adding your painting or drawing will probably be pretty dirty.
+I mentioned earlier that grouting is a messy business, so the area where you’ll be adding your painting or drawing will probably be pretty dirty.
 Clean and prep the area first with a layer or two of gesso before adding your artwork.

 I used Unicorn SPiT to paint the face, but any paint will work.
-Or you can Mod Podge a gorgeous picture on instead.
+Or you can Mod Podge on a gorgeous picture instead.

 Adding a few ceramic flowers and broken shells to the unicorn’s mane create interest.